 - butter and cane syrup for serving

-Place a cast iron skillet into an oven preheated at 450 degrees.
-While oven is preheating, finely mince the bacon and place into a large skillet and cook over medium-low heat.
-Stirring frequently so that it doesn't burn, make sure the fat is rendered and the bacon is crispy.
-Remove bacon and place on a paper towel to drain, reserve the bacon fat, you'll need 5 tablespoons.
+- Place a cast iron skillet into an oven preheated at 450 degrees.
+While the oven is preheating, finely mince the bacon place it into a large skillet, and cook over medium-low heat.
+Stirring frequently so that it doesn’t burn, make sure the fat is rendered and the bacon is crispy.
+Remove the bacon and place it on a paper towel to drain, reserve the bacon fat, you’ll need 5 tablespoons.

-Combine the cornmeal, salt, baking soda, baking powder, sugar, and bits of bacon into a medium bowl.
+- Combine the cornmeal, salt, baking soda, baking powder, sugar, and bits of bacon in a medium bowl.
 Place 4 tablespoons of bacon fat, buttermilk, and eggs into another bowl and combine.
 Stir the wet ingredients into the dry ingredients to combine, do not overmix.

-Take the skillet from out of the oven and place on the stove.
+- Take the skillet out of the oven and place it on the stove.
 Add the last tablespoon of bacon fat and swirl it around.
 Pour in the batter and distribute it evenly, it should sizzle.

-Bake the cornbread for about 20 minutes, until a toothpick inserted int he center comes out clean.
-Seve with some butter and cane syrup.
+- Bake the cornbread for about 20 minutes, until a toothpick inserted in the center comes out clean.
+Serve with some butter and cane syrup.